Getting Your Home Back After a Property Tax Sale in Michigan

 • penalties, and

-If your situation meets specific criteria, like if you meet the federal poverty income standards, you might be able to enter into an installment payment plan to get current on the delinquent amounts.
+Under certain circumstances, such as if you meet the federal poverty income standards, you might be able to enter into an installment payment plan to get caught up on the amount of taxes you owe.
 (Mich.
 Comp.
 Laws § 211.78q).
-Entering into a payment plan will stop a tax foreclosure.
-For information about how to apply for a property tax installment plan, check with your county treasurer's office.

 Even though you'll get some time to redeem your Michigan home after a tax forfeiture, in most cases, it's better to take action earlier to try to make your taxes more affordable.
 For instance, before you fall behind in your taxes, you could: